usnistgov/oscal-tools/xslt/generate/readme.md

 ### Refresher utility

 Applied to any OSCAL document, this XSLT will produce a copy with fresh top-level UUID and metadata timestamp.

+## Folder contents

+In addition to `generate-oscal.xsl`, this folder contains an XSLT used to produce it (from a composed OSCAL metaschema source).